Protect Your Brain:

 anxious about my own mental health!

 To retain my Yoga Alliance Certification, I needed some continuing education.
 So, I took a course developed by the Alzheimer’s Research and Prevention Foundation (ARPF).
 After a lot of studying, I’m a Certified Brain Longevity Specialist.
-The course gave me relieved my anxiety.
+The course relieved my anxiety.

 Now, I want to help you “Tip the scale of aging” and maybe reduce your anxiety, too.